roman-milk/roman-milk.github.io/vanessas-dissonance.md

  When the balls of the two sleazebags were eventually drained, Johnny grabbed Vanessa's hair and pushed her forward.
 With all her power, Vanessa tried resisting.
 She pressed her hands against the back of the couch to keep her face from touching the soaked fabric again.

  It was in vain.
 Tommy Boy simply slapped her arms away like an annoying fly.
-Vanessa growled at him furiously trying to slap Johnny Report_Story #2
+Vanessa growled at him furiously trying to slap Johnny